CtrlK

 Actionability

 The skill provides fully executable, copy-paste ready code examples throughout.
-Every featurizer recommendation comes with concrete instantiation code, and complete workflows (QSAR, virtual screening, similarity search, sklearn pipeline) are provided with real, runnable Python code.
+Every featurizer recommendation comes with concrete import statements and constructor calls.
+The QSAR, virtual screening, similarity search, and pipeline integration workflows are all complete and runnable.

 3 / 3